2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Located in Northern Vietnam, Hanoi is the capital of Vietnam and our favorite city in the country!
 Hanoi features a historic Old Quarter, a delectable cuisine and many of the top Vietnam sights.
 Both motorbikes and walking vendors fill the shop-lined streets, but a peaceful respite can be found around Hoan Kiem Lake and down narrow alleyways.

-Pro Tip: For more about Hanoi, read our detailed guide: Hanoi Itinerary!
+Pro Tip: Read more in our detailed Hanoi Itinerary!

 A fishing boat sails past us on our Halong Bay Cruise in Vietnam